Freedom Trail: Official trail sites

-The Black Heritage Trail crosses the Freedom Trail between the Massachusetts State House and Park Street Church.
-The Boston Irish Famine Memorial is also located along the Freedom Trail.
+Notes: The Black Heritage Trail crosses the Freedom Trail between the Massachusetts State House and Park Street Church.
+The Boston Irish Famine Memorial is also located along the Freedom Trail, between the Old Corner Bookstore and the Old South Meeting House.
+The New England Holocaust Memorial is located a few steps off the Freedom Trail, just north of Faneuil Hall.

 In popular culture

-The Freedom Trail is a part of many fictional pieces of media, such as Fallout 4, which requires players to walk along the Freedom Trail to find the faction The Railroad, whose headquarters are at the Old North Church.
+The Freedom Trail is a significant plot point in the 2015 video game Fallout 4, helping the player to find the headquarters of the Railroad (one of the major factions) in the crypt of the Old North Church.